1Manhattan Project experiment

 3. There is a lake in Australia named lake disappointment.
 It is named such because explorer Frank Hann followed several freshwater rivers in the area and expected to find a large freshwater lake, but instead, it turned out to be a salt lake

-4. When in 1960 a Dutch aircraft carrier wanted to dock in Australia, the local seamen's union wouldn't help it dock.
+4. When in 1960 a Dutch aircraft carrier (HNLMS Karel Doorman (R81)) wanted to dock in Australia, the local seamen's union wouldn't help it dock.
 The crew solved this problem by tying the planes to the deck with chains and using the aircraft’s propeller thrust to dock.

 5. In Australia, Sydney, Melbourne, and Adelaide participate in daylight saving, but Perth, Darwin, and Brisbane do not.

-Though it sounds more like a British insult, it’s a type of carpet shark that is found in the shallow coral reefs of northern Australia.
+Though it sounds more like a British insult, there's a type of carpet shark (Tasselled Wobbegong) that is found in the shallow coral reefs of northern Australia.

 7. In 2015, two gorgeous new species of peacock spiders nicknamed “Skeletorus” and “Sparklemuffin” were discovered in Australia.
 Sparklemuffin was named such due to bluish and reddish stripes on its abdomen.

-8. In 2005, 82-year-old Australian cartoonist, William Ellis Green, confronted a burglar running through his house in Victoria.
+8. In 2005, 82-year-old Australian cartoonist named William Ellis Green, confronted a burglar running through his house in Victoria.
 He called the police and took pen to paper to produce a caricature of the burglar.
 The police immediately recognized the burglar from the drawing and he was soon apprehended.

 9. In 2006, thieves planning to steal one of the koalas in Rockhampton Zoo of Queensland, Australia changed their mind after it proved too vicious because “apparently [the koala] scratched the shit out of them” and stole a crocodile instead which was easier.

-10. An Australian bandit wrote an 8,000-word letter justifying his actions and gave it to a teller at a bank he robbed.
+10. In 1878, an Australian bandit named Kelly Gang wrote an 8,000-word letter (Jerilderie Letter) justifying his actions and gave it to a teller at a bank he robbed.

-In 2005, three Mexicans got lost at sea and drifted from Mexico almost to Australia over the course of nine months.
+In 2005, three Mexicans (Lucio Rendon, Salvador Ordonez and Jesus Eduardo Vivand) got lost at sea and drifted from Mexico almost to Australia over the course of nine months.
 They survived by eating raw fish and drinking rain water.